-The M.S. in School Counseling is a 48-hour program designed to prepare dynamic, professional school counselors to be team leaders who implement comprehensive school counseling programs that are integral to the total educational program.
-School counselors are prepared to support students' achievement and learning and their academic, career and social/emotional development.
+Gain the skills to help students succeed.
+The M.S. in School Counseling is a 48 credit hour program designed to prepare dynamic, professional school counselors to be team leaders who implement comprehensive school counseling programs that are integral to the total educational program and student experience.

 The program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs.

 Courses are delivered from the Manhattan campus to the Olathe campus via videoconferencing.

 The program's curriculum is designed to equip future school counselors and current teachers with the knowledge and tools that will help them navigate the numerous milestones that students often experience throughout their K-12 career.

 A professional portfolio is developed during the program and submitted for final review during the final semester of one’s program.
 A master’s comprehensive written exam is completed during the final semester of one’s program.
 A portfolio rubric and format guidelines are provided throughout coursework.

 - College and career readiness

 - Substance abuse

 - Grief and loss counseling

 - Healthy relationships